fkrmubaroq/text-to-flowchart-ai/readme.md

 | `llama2`    | General LLM, 7B params     |
 | `codellama` | Code-focused model         |
 | `gemma`     | Lightweight, fast responses |

 ---

-## 🤖 Want a Web UI?

-You can connect this API with a frontend using:
-- React + Mermaid.js
-- Plain HTML + Mermaid CDN
-- Export to PDF using Puppeteer

----